 Mating occurs in late spring, with the young being born in July.
 The litters usually contain 4 – 5 babies.
 Females mature in about a year, and males take about six months longer to reach full maturity.

 While you can find mink throughout the length of BC’s coast, there are none on Haida Gwaii.
 I love watching them scurry about the beach, looking for tidbits of food.
-They are a beautiful little creature, for sure!
+They are beautiful little creatures, for sure!